bct-sales/go-backend/documentation/running-locally.md

 ## Backing Up the Database

 The entire database resides in a single file named `bct.db`.
-If the server is inactive, the database can be fully copied by copying the file.
+If the server is inactive, the database can be fully copied simply by copying the file.
-However, if the server is active, it is important to use the right command:
+However, if the server is active, it is important to use the following command:

 ```bash
 $ ./bctbackend.exe db backup bct-backup.db
 ```

-This creates a new database file named `bct-backup.db` to which all data is copied.
+This creates a new database file named `bct-backup.db` to which all data is copied in a manner that guarantees consistency.

 ## Restoring a Backup